 The Argentine Gas and Oil Market

 Natural gas and oil constitute the main energy sources in the national primary energy matrix.
-The following chart illustrates their shares as of December 31, 2017, as there is no available information for the year 2018 as of the date of 2018 Annual Report’s release:
+The following table illustrates their shares as of December 31, 2018, as there is no available information for the year 2019 as of the date of 2019 Annual Report’s release:

 |Type of Energy||Million ton of oil equivalent||%|

-During 2018, the total gross natural gas production amounted to 129 million cubic meters (‘m3‘) per day, which represents a 5% increase compared to the volumes produced in 2017.
-This is mainly due to the continuous growth of production in the Neuquina Basin (+6 million m3 per day) and, to a lesser extent, in the Austral Basin (+2 million m3 per day), with an increase in contributions associated with the development of unconventional gas reserves, which was partially offset by the decline in the Golfo San Jorge and Noroeste basins.
+In 2019, the total gross natural gas production amounted to 135 million cubic meters (m3) per day, which represents a 5% increase compared to the volumes produced in 2018.
+This variation is mainly due to the continuous growth of production in the Neuquina Basin (+6 million m3 per day) and, to a lesser extent, in the Austral Basin (+1 million m3 per day), associated with the development of unconventional gas reserves, which was partially offset by the declines in the Golfo San Jorge and Noroeste basins.

-However, the domestic supply was not able to meet the demand, a dominant trend since 2003, and, therefore, the Federal Government resorted to natural gas imports by the Argentine Government, the supply from Bolivia reached an average of 16.3 million m3 per day in 2018, a figure 10% lower than the volume recorded in 2017.
-In this same sense, imports of seaborne Liquefied natural gas (‘LNG’) later injected in the national natural gas transportation system at the Bahía Blanca and Escobar ports, in the Province of Buenos Aires, recorded an average contribution of 10 million m3 per day in the year 2018, 24% lower than the volume recorded in 2017.
-Furthermore, imports of LNG regasified in Chile were recorded in 2019, whereas in 2018 they totaled 0.6 million m3 per day.
+However, the domestic supply was not able to meet the demand, a dominant trend since 2003, and, therefore, the Federal Government resorted to natural gas imports, the supply from Bolivia reaching an average of 14 million m3 per day in 2019, a figure 15% lower than the volume recorded in 2018.
+In this same sense, imports of seaborne liquefied natural gas (LNG) later injected in the national natural gas transportation system at the Escobar port, located in the Province of Buenos Aires, recorded an average contribution of 5 million m3 per day in 2019, 52% lower than the volume recorded in 2018.
+Moreover, no imports of LNG regasified in Chile were recorded in 2019, whereas in 2018 they totaled 0.6 million m3 per day.
 Lower imports are mainly due to the drop in the domestic demand resulting from the economic recession, and the higher domestic production of unconventional gas as a result of the Plan Gas incentive to certain blocks.

-Based on the last annual information published by the SGE, as of December 31, 2017 total natural gas reserves and resources within the country reached 1,052,011 million m3, of which 34% are proven reserves.
-Furthermore, 51% of the total reserves and resources were unconventional.
-Compared with the same information as of December 31, 2016, total reserves and resources have recorded a 23% increase.
-Furthermore, resources increased by 53%, totaling 359,924 million m3.
+Based on the last annual information published by the SGE, as of December 31, 2018 total natural gas reserves and resources within the country reached 1,130,799 million m3, of which 33% were proven reserves.
+Furthermore, 57% of the total reserves and resources were unconventional.
+In a year-on-year comparison, total reserves and resources have recorded a 7% increase, especially resources, which have increased by 11%, totaling 399,584 million m3.

-In 2018, total oil production amounted to 78 thousand m3 per day, a volume slightly higher than that recorded in 2017 (76 thousand m3 per day), thus reversing the downward trend in oil production recorded in Argentina over the last sixteen years.
+In 2019, total oil production amounted to 81 thousand m3 per day, a volume 4% higher than volumes produced in 2018 (78 thousand m3 per day), thus reversing, since 2018, the downward trend in oil production recorded in Argentina over the last sixteen years.

-As of December 31, 2017, total oil reserves and resources within the country totaled 687,319 thousand m3, of which 47% were proven reserves.
-Furthermore, 18% of the total reserves and resources were unconventional.
-Compared with the same information as of December 31, 2016, total reserves and resources have recorded a 16% increase.
+As of December 31, 2018, total oil reserves and resources within the country totaled 799,402 thousand m3, of which 48% were proven reserves.
+Furthermore, 27% of the total reserves and resources were unconventional.
+In a year-on-year comparison, total reserves and resources have recorded a 16% increase.
 Furthermore, resources totaled 169,501 thousand m3, similar to the levels recorded as of December 31, 2017.

-On October 29, 2014, the National Congress enacted Law No. 27,007 amending Hydrocarbons Law No. 17,319.
-This Law incorporates new drilling techniques available in the industry, as well as changes mainly related to terms and extensions of exploration permits and exploitation concessions, levies and royalty rates, the incorporation of concepts for the continental shelf and off-shore exploration and exploitation of unconventional hydrocarbons, and a promotion regime pursuant to Executive Order No. 929/13, among other key factors for the industry.
+On October 29, 2014, the National Congress enacted Law No. 27,007 amending Hydrocarbons Law No. 17,319, which considers new drilling techniques in the industry, and also introduces changes mainly related to terms and extensions of exploration permits and exploitation concessions, levies and royalty rates, the incorporation of concepts for the continental shelf and off-shore exploration and exploitation of unconventional hydrocarbons, and a promotion regime pursuant to Executive Order No. 929/13, among other factors.
 The main changes introduced by Law No. 27,007 are detailed below: